JimmyMcBride/me/posts/knex-graphql.md

 In our package.json we have our main file set as `src/index.js`.
 Let's set that up.
 Run: `mkdir src && touch src/index.js`.

-Before we set up our index.js, let's add a couple env variables we will need.
+Before we set up our index.js, let's add a couple of env variables we will need.

 Create a .env file in the root of your project and add: